ssilverman/TeensyDMX/README.md

 enables retrieval of this data atomically with the packet data.

 These metrics are reset to zero when the receiver is started or restarted.

+### Error statistics

+Error statistics are tracked and the latest can be retrieved from an `ErrorStats` object returned by `errorStats()`.
+Included are these counts:

+1. `packetTimeoutCount`: Packet timeouts.
+2. `framingErrorCount`: Framing error count, including BREAKs that were too short.
+3. `shortPacketCount`: Packets that were too short.
+4. `longPacketCount`: Packets that were too long.

 ### Synchronous operation by using custom responders